albertinator/chrome-extension-webpack-boilerplate/README.md

 # Chrome Extension Webpack Boilerplate

-A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).
+A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatically reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).

 ## Developing a new extension
 _I'll assume that you already read the [Webpack docs](https://webpack.js.org) and the [Chrome Extension](https://developer.chrome.com/extensions/getstarted) docs._